-Stability-driven failure modes.
-During storage, softgel shells undergo two predictable changes.
+Stability-driven failure modes: During storage, softgel shells undergo two predictable changes.
 Water content drifts toward ambient RH (uptake in humid climates, loss in dry climates), changing shell plasticity.
-Glycerol migrates from shell to fill or vice versa depending on osmotic gradient, further altering shell mechanics.
-Both effects progress linearly or non-linearly over months and are the primary drivers of stability-related softgel OOS events.
-Hardness testing at each stability pull point catches these changes before they produce failed dissolution or physical shell rupture.
+Glycerol migrates from shell to fill or vice versa depending on osmotic gradient.
+Both effects progress over months and are the primary drivers of stability-related softgel OOS events.

-Patient safety implications.
-A too-soft softgel can rupture inside a blister pack, exposing the fill to oxidation or contamination.
+Patient safety implications: A too-soft softgel can rupture inside a blister pack, exposing the fill to oxidation or contamination.
 A too-hard softgel can fail to disintegrate in the stomach, delaying drug release.
 Both outcomes are patient-safety events.
-Hardness testing at batch release is the pharmaceutical industry's primary defense against both.

 Two test geometries dominate softgel hardness testing: puncture and axial compression.
 Each answers a different question.

-Puncture test.
-A small-diameter ball or flat probe (typically 6 mm ball) is driven through the capsule shell at controlled speed until rupture.
-The peak force and the displacement at rupture are recorded.
+Puncture test: A small-diameter ball or flat probe (typically 6 mm ball) is driven through the capsule shell at controlled speed until rupture.
 Strengths: directly measures shell strength at a localized contact point (similar mechanism to how shells fail during packaging and handling); produces a clean sharp rupture peak; well-correlated with real-world shell failure rates.
-Weakness: tests one contact point at a time, sensitive to shell thickness variation within a single capsule.

-Axial compression test.
-The capsule is placed in a V-slot cradle and a flat probe compresses it along the longitudinal axis at controlled speed.
-The force-distance curve shows an initial compression ramp, a plateau or peak as the shell yields, and a final rupture event when the shell fails catastrophically.
+Axial compression test: The capsule is placed in a V-slot cradle and a flat probe compresses it along the longitudinal axis at controlled speed.
 Strengths: integrates shell strength across a larger surface area; correlates well with bulk packaging failure modes.
-Weakness: the rupture event can be less distinct than in puncture testing; sensitive to fill content compressibility.
+Weakness: the rupture event can be less distinct than in puncture testing.

 | Scenario | Recommended Test |